patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 Dark theme can also be applied based on the browser’s `prefers-color-scheme` media query.
 The recommended way to apply dark theme based on this media query is to use JavaScript to detect the media query and apply the `pf-v5-theme-dark` class.
 This allows a product to simply manipulate a single class to toggle dark theme based on user preference.
 [Adam Argyle wrote a great article](https://web.dev/building-a-theme-switch-component/#javascript) on using JavaScript to manage dark theme preference, using the `prefers-color-scheme` media query alongside a manual button to toggle dark theme on or off.

 ## What’s changed?
 There are some notable changes and differences between light and dark themes, outlined in this section.
+Dark theme contains a number of additions and overrides to our color palettes, global variables, and component specific CSS.

-To view a list of all dark theme CSS overrides [view our override file on GitHub](https://github.com/patternfly/patternfly/blob/main/src/patternfly/sass-utilities/themes/dark/scss-variables.scss).
+Outlined below are the main changes to our colors and global variables - to view the full source of these changes, see the [dark theme color overrides](https://github.com/patternfly/patternfly/blob/main/src/patternfly/sass-utilities/themes/dark/colors.scss) and [dark theme global variable overrides](https://github.com/patternfly/patternfly/blob/main/src/patternfly/sass-utilities/themes/dark/scss-variables.scss) on GitHub.

 **Black color palette**